Dual pricing (Thai price and farang price) has long been a subject of contention among the expat community.

-The reality is that dual pricing has evolved with Thailand; it has a sort of natural existence embedded in the market/bartering culture — as it does in numerous Asian and Middle-Eastern countries.
-Friends, family and regulars tend to pay less; it's quite simple.
+The reality is that dual pricing has evolved with Thailand; its existence is a natural one that evolved from the market/bartering culture — as it has done in numerous Asian and Middle-Eastern countries.
+Friends, family and regulars tend to pay less.
+It's quite simple.

-But where entry to attractions and heritage sites is concerned, the pricing is based on economics and not prejudice, as some presume.
+Where entry to attractions and heritage sites is concerned, it has to be considered that the pricing is based on economics and not prejudice.
 The average wage is less than 10,000 Baht a month, and most Thais are earning little more than 300-400 Baht a day.

 So, let's say I want to take my wife and daughter to a museum on the weekend, and an average earning Thai guy wants to take his family too.
-If I earn 150,000 Baht a month, and he earns 15,000 Baht, and the entry fee is 300 Baht for adults, he needs to spend more than a day's wages for what should be something every father can easily afford to do for his family.
+If I earn 150,000 Baht a month, and he earns 15,000 Baht, and the entry fee is 300 Baht for adults, he needs to spend more than a day's wages for an outing that every father can easily afford for his family.

-So no, I don't mind if his and his wife's entry is subsidised by the government and they only pay 100 Baht each to get in.
+In short, I don't mind if his and his wife's entry is subsidised by the government and that they only pay 100 Baht each to get in.

 Who would have a problem with that?

-Who would have a problem with paying more than someone else because they earn 10x more, if it meant their family could enjoy the same social outing?
+Who would have a problem with paying a little more than someone else because they earn 10x more, if it meant their family could enjoy the same social outing?